gitdev-a/sample-nodejs-ecs/readme.md

 npm install
 ```

-Below command can run the application in local:
+The below command can run the application locally:

 ```bash
 npm start
 ```

-To build the application terraform, aws cli and docker component is required.
-The build script will create docker image and upload the image to ECR.
+To build the application, Terraform, AWS CLI, and Docker components are required.
+The build script will create a Docker image and upload the image to ECR.

-AWS profile needs to be created in CLI command.
-In this project, alpha-access profile name used.
-Profile had elevated privileges.
-AWS Account Number needs to be updated in the build and terraform main script.
+An AWS profile needs to be created in the CLI command.
+In this project, the `alpha-access` profile name is used.
+The profile has elevated privileges.
+The AWS Account Number needs to be provided in the build and Terraform main script.

-Below command creates the ECR repository and this is required for uploading the image to ECR.
+The below command creates the ECR repository, which is required for uploading the image to ECR.

 ```bash
 cd ./platform